impact on life - healthcare publishing

 Care home standards

-In England all care homes are registered and regulated by the Care Quality Commission (CQC): different care standards authorities apply to Wales and Scotland.
+In England all care homes are registered and regulated by the Care Quality Commission (CQC).
+In Scotland care home are inspected by the Care Inspectorate (CIS) and in Wales care homes are inspected by the Care Inspectorate Wales (CIW).

 After each inspection and after annual review a report is produced and all reports are available to those considering using specific services.